 There are 5 judges sitting in for each fight in order to score both offensive and defensive point decisions.
 Bouts are divided into 4 rounds with 2 minutes per round/ 2-minute between rounds.
-Safety is the most important aspect of MUATHAI, therefore boxers must wear protective equipment, consisting of head guard, mouth guard, chest guard, elbow guard, gloves, hand wraps, groin guard and shin guards.
-Every boxer must have a boxer’s book and a medical check up before and after every fight.
-The weight-in for each boxer must be done before a fight and there are 14 strict weight divisions.
+Safety is the most important aspect of Muay Thai, therefore boxers must wear protective equipment, consisting of a head guard, mouth guard, chest guard, elbow guard, gloves, hand wraps, groin guard and shin guards.
+Every boxer must have a boxer’s book and a medical check-up before and after every fight.
+The weigh-in for each boxer must be done before a fight and there are 14 strict weight divisions.

-MUAYTHAI includes many aspects yet sands as a singular sport with a proud tradition and heritage, a long lasting culture, with people practicing the sport for fitness, health, self confidence, and an over-all way of life!
+MUAYTHAI includes many aspects yet sands as a singular sport with a proud tradition and heritage, a long-lasting culture, with people practising the sport for fitness, health, self-confidence, and an overall way of life!

 …refers to sport-fighting using kicks and punches and sometimes throws and bows representing a certain martial art or can be practiced for general fitness, or as a full-contact sport.
 In the full contact version of the sport the male boxers are bare chested, barefoot and wear boxing trunks.
 The female boxers sometimes wear a tank top and shorts.
 Kickboxing is sometimes practiced as an independent style, but in many cases kickboxing is just an event and set of rules of by which martial artists of other styles may compete openly.
 Typically kickboxing in many competitions is a standing fight sport and does not allow continuation of the fight once the fight has reached the ground, however some styles may still train in this component for example; sanshou especially in the military and police and so must be adapted for kickboxing tournaments as well as many Japanese martial arts.
 Kickboxing can be attributed to K series of fighting styles.
 There are different rules for different kinds of kick-boxing.
 One can start at any age, but until 18 years old, a helmet is strongly recommended.